HyprCandy/Hyprcandy/README.md

 • Hyprexpo-plus overview and hyprbars plugin integration

 • Automatic idle-inhbitor activated when waybar/hyprpanel is toggled off whenever you want extra screen space since you won't be able to activate it through waybar's/hyprpanel's idle-inhibitor button.
 This is great for lighter resource usage as well while still being able to keep your device awake.

-• Custom control center to easily modify waybar if waybar option is chosen, hyprland windows,the dock, launch hyprpicker, adjust opacty, change dock start icon,enable/disable xray mode  and hyprsunset/hyprshade.
-(I like to wsitch to islands mode for dark backgrounds and the blurred bar for lighter backgrounds).

 • Custom media-player, weather widget and system-monitor widget